Depicus/WoLF/README.md

 WoLF
 ====
-WoLf or Wake On Lan Forwarder
+WoLf or Wake On Lan Forwarder is a small app that runs on most machines and waits for a magic packet on one interface then forwards on the local network.